 Attachment refers the ways our nervous systems are shaped by our relationships and the patterns of how others respond to our needs.
 Often attachment theory is used to talk about how our primary caretakers' responses to our needs influenced how we perceive the world.
 Do we feel safe?
 Do we believe our needs can be met?

 It's important to remember when we talk about attachment that we live in a world that is actually not safe for many of us.
-When it comes to work, if we live in a society and culture where we are disposable and constantly precarious, we can feel like our only option is to stay in jobs or organizations that don’t suit us or are actively hurting us, because security comes in the form of a paycheck.
+When it comes to work, if we live in a society and culture where we are disposable and constantly precarious, we can feel like our only option is to stay in jobs or organizations that are actively hurting us or other people, because security comes in the form of a paycheck.
 And while it's true that we need resources to survive under capitalism, it is also true that there's never enough money to keep you completely secure in a system built on extraction.
 This sense of unsafety, or insecure attachment, is a somatic experience, and not one that can be reasoned away by looking at the numbers in a bank account.
 This insecure attachment can lead to endless accumulation & hoarding, if you have the resources and privilege; or lead to despair, if you don’t.

 So, how do we create secure attachment in a culture and society that actually isn't safe?
 One practice is creating networks, collectives, or ecosystems of secure attachment that don't rely on extraction or exploitation.
-(I talk about ecosystems because collective can be a hard term for us to understand in our hyper-individualized culture.)
+(I talk about ecosystems because sometimes collective can be a hard term for us to understand in our hyper-individualized culture.)
 Shifting our attachment to capitalism requires an alternate system of relationships that value us for who we are, outside of anything we can produce.

 Ecosystems function as a series of relationships.
 They’re adaptive, resilient, take all kinds of shapes.
 Every being in an ecosystem has a unique and important role to play, but no one is at the center.
 I wonder what it would look like for each of us to think about the ecosystems of care and attachment we're a part of.